davi2206/davi2206.github.io/src/posts/reflections/Fall.md

 As the light fades, and it gets colder, wetter.
 Fog, melancholy.
 Frost at night, warm by day
 You can feel it, hear it, small it.
 Ruffling in the leaves.
 Wet grass.
-Spiritual chill, through the bones.
+Spiritual chill through the bones.